shootermv/enchancing-heroes-tour-example/README.md

   }
 ]
 ```
-On a 'hero-details' page you have a nested 'deeds' route where you can see the deeds of the hero (and decide whether this hero should get present if you are Santa)
+On a 'hero-details' page you have a nested 'deeds' route where you can see the deeds of the hero (and decide whether this hero deserves present if you are Santa)

+## Route Guards
+Since some heroes are bad - their "deeds" may be bad too.
+We need to warn users that they may be exposed to some very very shocking stuff.
+That is why i decided to implement warning message before user can see hero dids